-The third option would be to park at UCSD and walk down Salk Canyon Rd which is a .5 mile gated and paved road that lets you out at the southern section of Black’ Beach.
+The third option would be to park at UCSD and walk down Salk Canyon Rd, a .5-mile gated and paved road that lets you out at the southern section of Black’ Beach.
 Unless you are a student, I do not suggest parking on campus.

 And finally, the way that we took down today is called the Torrey Pines Gliderport Trail.
-This trail is not for the faint of heart as the descent is steep, but all in all the path is kept up pretty well.
-In fact, a group of nudist maintains the trail throughout the year.
+This trail is not for the faint of heart as the descent is steep, but the path is kept up pretty well.
+A group of nudists maintains the course throughout the year.

 Torrey Pines Gliderport Trail

-Torrey Pines Gliderport is located between the Salk Institute and the world-famous Torrey Pines Golf Course.
+Torrey Pines Gliderport is between the Salk Institute and the world-famous Torrey Pines Golf Course.

-Established in the 1920’s, the Torrey Pines Gliderport has been the go-to place for any type of foot-launched aviation; such as paragliding and hang-gliding.
+Established in the 1920s, the Torrey Pines Gliderport has been the go-to place for foot-launched aviation, such as paragliding and hang-gliding.

-Today we will be taking the trail which is located just to the south of here.
+Today we will be taking the trail located just south of here.

 Ok, are you ready to go and see this unique beach?